munificent/craftinginterpreters/book/statements-and-state.md

 ## Assignment

 It's possible to create a language that has variables but does not let you reassign -- or **mutate** -- them.
 Haskell is one example.
-SML only supports mutable references and arrays -- variables cannot be re-assigned.
+SML supports only mutable references and arrays -- variables cannot be reassigned.
 Rust steers you away from mutation by requiring a `mut` modifier to enable assignment.

 Mutating a variable is a side effect and, as the name suggests, some language folks think side effects are <span name="pure">dirty</span> or inelegant.
 Code